 If you have special projects, published papers, or anything else that may be of interest to the admissions committee, feel free to submit it along with your application for consideration.
 This is a time for you to share your accomplishments and tell us all the ways you stand out.
 After all, you’re applying to one of the most competitive graduate programs in the nation.
 Our program isn’t one focused on lectures and exams but instead involves gaining real-world, hands-on experiences, which is why we keep our program size small to allow for better discussions and brainstorming sessions.
 Typically, we accept 20 to 24 students and often receive upwards of 150 applicants.

-We will accept all applications for the 2020-2021 school year until January 1, 2020, but it’s important to get your application in as soon as possible to give our admissions committee time to review your application – and make sure you’re at the top of the stack.
+CBID will be accepting MSE applications for the 2023-2024 academic year through January 6, 2023.
+It’s important to get your application in as soon as possible to give our admissions committee time to review your application – and make sure you’re at the top of the stack.